Scientists bereft over end of Cassini’s extraordinary mission

 Subscribe

-Thick in the night of October 15, 1997, a Titan rocket shattered the darkness over Cape Canaveral and catapulted the 6-ton Cassini spacecraft toward a historic rendezvous with Saturn.
+Thick in the night of Oct.
+15, 1997, a Titan rocket shattered the darkness over Cape Canaveral and catapulted the six-ton Cassini spacecraft toward a historic rendezvous with Saturn.
 This week the script will repeat, but with a dramatic flip.
 Under a noontime sun on Saturn — at 7:55 a.m.
-EDT on September 15 — Cassini will plunge into the ringed planet's atmosphere, briefly blazing once again before descending forever into the black.
+EDT on Friday — Cassini will plunge into the ringed planet's atmosphere, briefly blazing once again before descending forever into the black.

 That celestial swan dive will mark the end of one of the most audacious acts of exploration our species has ever undertaken.
 (You can watch it unfold live on NASA TV in the window below.)
 Over 13 years, Cassini has scrutinized Saturn and its moons and rings in unprecedented detail — and returned a staggering 453,048 pictures.
 The results have shifted our understanding of the solar system and redirected the search for life in the universe.